 I’m really glad to see that this once slumber country is slowly making its way onto the radar of travellers the world over.

-My recommendation #1: Wander over to explore this splendor and be charmed by all that it has got to offer
+My recommendation #1: Wander over to explore the splendor of Mostar and be charmed by all that it has got to offer

 –> Before the majority of tourists and accompanying selfie sticks discover this gem too.